andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 ---

+## GROKK-ABILITY / END-TO-END-VIEW

+Note:
-## GROKK-ABILITY / END-TO-END-VIEW - if we can't grokk it, how can anyone else?
+If we can't grokk it, how can anyone else?
+"How do the Key Pieces Fit Together?"
+[AHL]

 ---